JojoPuppet/Ecommerce-prototype2/README.md

 # Ecommerce-prototype2

 This is a prototype of an ecommerce website.
-The functions of this website are fairly limited.
+Note that the functions of this website are fairly limited.
-Please read the instructions below carefully to fully display the

 #Instructions to use the website